Zorua162/AOC2024/README.md

 ### Day 7

-Ended up using sub-optimal solution for part2, but optimized it enoough that it could solve the answer in a not unreasonable amount of time.
+Ended up using sub-optimal solution for part2, but optimized it enough that it could solve the answer in a not unreasonable amount of time.

 If I have spare time in the future (I probably won't), then I would like to implement a more optimal solution.

+### Day 9

+Also very slow